Simplot Games

-At the Simplot Games, high school athletes get the chance to mingle with guest Olympic legends such as honorary chairman Dick Fosbury.
-The Games also offers recognition for all participants with the Parade of Athletes, an Olympic-style event.
-The Games are unique among national events because it is an open meet, which means athletes do not need a certain qualifying time or distance to be able to compete.
-All high school age athletes are welcome at the Simplot Games, giving students from all over the chance to compete, and admission is free.
+At the Simplot Games, high school athletes get the chance to mingle with guest Olympic legends such as chair Dick Fosbury (until his passing in 2023).
+The meet also offers recognition for all participants with the Parade of Athletes, an Olympic-style event.
+The Games are unique among national events as an open meet, which means athletes do not need a certain qualifying time, height, or distance; all high school age athletes are welcome, and admission is free.